From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Introduction

-Kinyon also posed an analogue of the \emph{coquecigrue} problem over arbitrary fields $k$ that replaces Lie groups with affine algebraic groups.
-Save for unpublished work of Ba\v{s}i\'{c} and \v{S}koda \cite{skoda} in 2008 in the case that $\operatorname{char}(k)=0$, the author is unaware of any literature in this direction.
-To address this, we prove the following.
-Let $\Rack(\Aff)$ and $\leib$ denote the categories of affine algebraic racks over $k$ and Leibniz algebras over $k$, respectively.
+Kinyon \cite{kinyon} posed an analogue of the \emph{coquecigrue} problem over arbitrary fields $k$ that replaces Lie groups with algebraic groups.
+Save for a preliminary report of Ba\v{s}i\'{c} and \v{S}koda \cite{skoda} from 2008, the author is unaware of any work in this direction.
+To address this, we prove the following theorem.
+Working over a ground field $k$, let $\Rack(\Aff)$, $\leib$, and $\Rleib$ denote the categories of affine algebraic racks, left Leibniz algebras, and right Leibniz algebras, respectively.